 - Set up functions to format country code and phone number.

 - Preview changes in a CSV report.

 - Apply updates to the CRM.

-- Create templates for each country and add to a recipe to run them automatically.
+- Create templates for each country and add to a recipe to run automatically.

-Remember, this will clear existing formatting.
-If you plan on injecting new non-digits with the template, such as adding a "+61" country code prefix or adding a dash as a separator, the Remove: Non-digits function should appear first so it doesn't remove what you've added.
+If you plan on inserting new non-digits, such as adding a "+" before the country code or adding a dash as a separator, the Remove: Non-digits function should appear first so it doesn't remove what you've added.

-Here are some examples, using a dash (-) as a separator:
+Here are some examples, using a dash (-):